 101 Magento Import Questions

-Here we made up a list of Magento import questions/answers prevailing in the retrieval of any search engine.
+Here we made up a list of Magento product upload questions/answers prevailing in the retrieval of any search engine.
 The inquires are grouped into clusters for more handy examination.

 Question: How many products can be imported to Magento?
 Are there any Magento import limitations?